waggle-sensor/plugin_manager/plugins/image_detector/training/README.md

 pet_label_map.pbtxt
 ```

 [Configuration files](https://github.com/tensorflow/models/tree/master/research/object_detection/samples/configs) for some base models are also provided by tensorflow.
 In this case, we will use [```faster_rcnn_resnet101_coco.config```](https://github.com/tensorflow/models/blob/master/research/object_detection/samples/configs/faster_rcnn_resnet101_coco.config) that is provided by tensorflow.
 You need to change path written in the configuration file as **PATH_TO_BE_CONFIGURED** to where the files are exist.
-Also you need to change the number of classes.
-Basically, faster_rnn_resnet101_coco.pb has 90 classes.

 When you start train:
 ```